Ricci curvature and minimal hypersurfaces with large Betti numbers: Proof of Theorem

 By Lemma \ref{L:metric_tot_geod}, by choosing $r_1$ sufficiently small, we can now perform $(\ell+1)$ surgeries on this space, i.e.\ remove $(\ell+1)$ pairwise disjoint copies of $S^1\times D_{r_2}^{n}$ for $r_2>0$ sufficiently small, and smoothly replace each one with a copy of $D^2\times S^{n-1}$, equipped with a metric of strictly positive Ricci curvature.
 In addition, the scalar curvature of the induced metric on the hypersurface $D^1\times S^{n-1}\subseteq D^2\times S^{n-1}$ is strictly positive.

 Hence, we overall obtain a metric of non-negative Ricci curvature on $\Sigma_0 M\#_{\ell}(S^2\times S^{n-1})$ with points of strictly positive Ricci curvature, and a totally geodesic embedding of $M\#(-M)\#_{\ell}(S^1\times S^{n-1})$ whose induced metric has positive scalar curvature.
-We now slightly deform the metric on $\Sigma_0 M\#_{\ell}(S^2\times S^{n-1})$ to have globally strictly positive Ricci curvature.
-Here we apply the deformation results of Ehrlich \cite[Theorem 5.1]{Eh76}, which show that such a deformation is possible $C^4$-close to the original metric.
+We now slightly deform the metric on $\Sigma_0 M\#_{\ell}(S^2\times S^{n-1})$ to have globally strictly positive Ricci curvature while preserving the isometry group of the initial metric.
+The existence of such a deformation is sketched in \cite[p.
+20]{Eh76} and a detailed proof is given in Theorem \ref{T:Ric>0_equiv} below.

-As explained in \cite[p.
-20]{Eh76}, this deformation can be arranged to preserve the isometry group of the original metric.
-In particular, since the embedding $M\#(-M)\#_{\ell}(S^1\times S^{n-1})\subseteq \Sigma_0 M\#_{\ell}(S^2\times S^{n-1})$ is the fixed point set of the isometric involution induced be a reflection on $S^{1}$, it remains the fixed point set of this involution along the deformation.
+In particular, since the embedding is the fixed point set of the isometric involution induced be a reflection on $S^{1}$, it remains the fixed point set of this involution along the deformation.
 As a consequence, it remains a totally geodesic hypersurface.
-In addition, since the deformation is $C^4$-close, the induced metric on $M\#(-M)\#_{\ell}(S^1\times S^{n-1})$ again has positive scalar curvature.
+In addition, since the deformation is arbitrarily close to the initial metric, the induced metric on $M\#(-M)\#_{\ell}(S^1\times S^{n-1})$ again has positive scalar curvature.

 Finally, we apply the deformation of Proposition \ref{P:deformation} to obtain the required metric. \end{proof}

 \begin{proof}[End of proof of Theorem \ref{mainthm}] For a fixed $\ell\in \N$, let $g_\ell$ be the Riemannian metric on $N_{\ell}:=M\#(-M)\#_\ell(S^1\times S^{n-1})$ obtained from the application of Proposition \ref{prop:Riceps}.
 The Laplacian $\Delta_{g_\ell}$ has discrete eigenvalues